samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      * The `%files` section states which files to copy into the container ahead of running installation steps.
 Right now we do not require any files.
      * The `%post` section is for any installation steps that should occur during the build ahead of runtime.
      * The `%runscript` section is for any steps that should be executed by the container at runtime.
-3. Save `buildfile-base` and exit your text editor
+3. Save `definition_file-base` and exit your text editor
 4. Build your container
-     * command: `singularity build --fakeroot adv-tut-base.sif buildfile-base`
+     * command: `singularity build --fakeroot adv-tut-base.sif definition_file-base`
 5. Confirm your build succeded by running the container in interactive mode.
 Upon running this command your command line prompt should change.
      * command: `singularity shell adv-tut-base.sif`
      ```